Rigidity of some functional inequalities on RCD spaces: Rigidity of the 1-Bakry- Emery inequality

 \item for $\qq$-a.e. $q \in Q$ and any $t>0$, it holds and the 1-dimensional metric measure space $(X_{q}, \d,\mm_{q})$ satisfies $\cd$; \item for $\qq$-a.e. $q \in Q$, $\div(b)\restr{X_q}$ can be represented by

 where $x_q$ is the unique point in $X_q$ such that $\div(b)(x_q)=0$.
 In particular,

 \end{enumerate} \end{corollary}

-\begin{proof} From the construction of the decomposition discussed before, it is not hard to see the validity of assertions (1)- (3).
+\begin{proof} From the construction of the decomposition discussed before, it is not hard to see the validity of assertions (1)- (3) which are actually a variant of measure-decomposition theorem (see also \cite{CavallettiL1}).
 Assertion (4) is a consequence of \eqref{local-1} in Theorem \ref{thm:localization}.
 We will just prove (5).
 For $u:=\frac 1K \div(b)$, by \eqref{gf-1} and Lemma \ref{lemma:lipbound} below we have

 Thus for a.e. $q\in Q$, $X_q$ is the trajectories of the gradient flow of $u=\frac 1K \div(b)$:

 As $u$ is non-constant, there is a unique point $x_q \in X_q$ such that $\div(b)(x_q)=0$.
 So $\div(b)$ can be represented by